We welcome non-U.S. workers for tenure-track faculty, long-term academic researchers and professional staff.

 The permanent residence process is complex and lengthy, potentially taking up to 12 months or more to complete, depending on the case and federal government processing times.
 The department and employee are responsible for providing the State Attorney General (“SAG”) appointed immigration attorney all requested information for processing the case.
 For legal services provided to UND as a state institution, the University is required to use a SAG appointed attorney.
 The appointments are made on a continuing basis to handle specific matters, e.g. immigration.
 Departments and employees may not use other outside counsel for UND sponsored cases.

 The University is responsible for the cost of the Labor Certification.
 The remaining costs are the responsibility of the employee.

 To initiate the Permanent Residency process for either a faculty or staff employee, the department must submit the Request for Employment of a Foreign National form.
-Note: If you are have trouble with the online form, please download the PDF form and submit to the Academic Affairs Specialist (Casey Hoffman).
+Note: If you are have trouble with the online form, please download the PDF form and submit to Heather Wages.

 After confirming the candidate’s eligibility, Academic Affairs will schedule a teleconference between the SAG appointed immigration attorney, department chair, and employee.

 - Request for Sponsorship of a Foreign National Employee

 - UND Guidelines for Employment-based Permanent Residency Sponsorship Eligibility